mapto/UchitelnoEvangelie/README.md

 The extractor tool also has a command line interface, whose parameters could be seen by starting the program without parameters or in the <a href="https://github.com/mapto/UchitelnoEvangelie/blob/master/extractor.py">inline documentation</a>.

+# References

+Please cite as:
+Ruskov, M., Taseva, L. (2022), _Computer-Aided Modelling of the Bilingual Word Indices to the Nineth-Century Uchitel'noe evangelie_, Proceedings of 1st International Workshop on Digital Platforms and Resources for Access to Literary Heritage, Padua, Italy [bibtex](docs/ref.bib)

 # Copyrights

 Freely distributed under the <a href="https://mit-license.org/">MIT License</a>.